IUS-CS/c346-fa23-project-team-rocket/README.md

 * --<organism-name>_count #

 Example of Usage: --Rabbit_count 33
 This flag spawns an initial amount of rabbits in the simulation, the value is capped to 9999999.
 Negative values don't work.
 It also only works with currently implemented animals, those being:

-Rabbit
+* Rabbit
+* Fox

 * --grid_width #